nebari-dev/nebari-docs/docs/docs/how-tos/kbatch-setup.md

 ---
-id: kbatch-setup
+id: kbatch-howto
-title: How to setup kbatch
+title: How to submit batch jobs
 ---

-# How to: setup `kbatch`
+# How to: submit batch jobs

 ## Introduction